 For example, when it comes to applying for citizenship, there are guidelines in place for how your application would be treated if you have convictions.

-They consider the length of the sentence you were given, and when it was given.
+The Home Office will consider the length of the sentence you were given, and when it was given.
 A brief table sets this out below.